 - Clean driving license

 We are looking for both full- and part-time staff which would include Monday-Friday work plus some occasional weekend work, paid at an hourly rate of £10-£13 depending on qualifications and experience, 25 days paid holiday per year plus full training and discretionary contribution toward professional accreditations.
+Full-time hours are 30 hours per week, part-time flexible.
 Option to move suitable candidates to salary.